AashimaSharma7/AashimaSharma7/README.md

 ---

 ## About Me 🌟
-I am a GenAI and Machine Learning engineer and a developer passionate about transforming ideas into intelligent, scalable systems through a product-first approach.
+I am a GenAI/ Machine Learning engineer and a developer passionate about transforming ideas into intelligent, scalable systems through a product-first approach.
 I specialize in blending systems thinking, creative problem-solving, and emerging tech to build impactful, user-centric solutions.

 I have a strong interest in AI and development, and I love working on innovative projects in these areas.
 ---